sunCelery/rest_admin_project/README.md

 ```

 ## Usage ##
-**Project usage as a client more visualy shown at documentation page:**
+**Project usage as a client more visualy shown at the documentation page:**

 http://localhost:8000/swagger/
+*link available after run docker-compose*

 ## To Do ##